nickathone/AllOverIt/DocFx/index.md

 See [Expressions](library/docs/expressions.md) for more details.

+### Event Aggregation
+**AllOverIt** provides the ability for disparate layers of an architecture to publish messages and subscribe to events using a strongly-typed event aggregator.

+See [EventAggregator](library/docs/eventaggregator.md) for more details.

 ### Extension methods
 **AllOverIt** includes a variety of extension methods to simplify working with strings, dictionaries, doubles, objects, types, tasks, amd more.